ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 S51MapFrame.elementHeight = 150
 ```

 I would like a second frame on my layout but first I'll close the format frame pane.
+I will insert a new map frame.